 2.2 Subject-matter excluded from patentability under Art.
 52(2) and (3)

 Subject-matter or activities listed in Art.
 52(2), when taken as such (Art.
 52(3)), are considered non-technical (G‑II, 1 and 2).
-In case of a claim containing a mix of technical and non-technical features, the examiner identifies which features contribute to the technical character of the claimed subject-matter (see G‑VII, 5.4).
+In the case of a claim containing a mix of technical and non-technical features, the search division identifies which features contribute to the technical character of the claimed subject-matter (see G‑VII, 5.4).
 The search covers all features that are found to contribute to the technical character.

 Features that appear to be non-technical when taken in isolation may nonetheless contribute to the technical character of a claimed invention if, in the context of that invention, they contribute to produce a technical effect serving a technical purpose.
 The mere implementation of effects that are inherent in the excluded matter (T 1543/06) or result from circumvention of the technical problem rather than contributing to a technical solution would not qualify as technical effects (T 258/03).
 Examples of how to evaluate contribution to technical character for each of the items listed in Art.
 52(2) are provided in G‑II, 3.1-G‑II, 3.7.

-If the examiner considers that some claim features do not contribute to the technical character of the claimed invention, this should be indicated in the search opinion.
-If a lack of inventive step objection is raised where at least some of the distinguishing features are found not to have a technical effect contributing to the solution of a technical problem as set out in G‑VII, 5.4, this finding is substantiated.
+If the search division considers that some claim features do not contribute to the technical character of the claimed invention, this is indicated in the search opinion.
+If a lack of inventive step objection is raised and at least some of the distinguishing features are found not to have a technical effect contributing to the solution of a technical problem as set out in G‑VII, 5.4, this finding is substantiated.